maltewirz/code-challenges/README.md

 4. Navigate into any directory and run files using the `python <filename>` command.

-4.1 Alternative for automatically rerun tests: `nodemon --ext py --exec "python src/code-challenges/xx/test_xx.py"`
+4.1 Alternative for automatically rerun tests: Install nodemon globally: `npm i -g nodemon` and then run `nodemon --ext py --exec "python src/code-challenges/xx/test_xx.py"`